 |Parent/Guardian Involvement||May take the form of a phone call, an interview or a letter home.|

 |Police Involvement||May involve the laying of appropriate charges.
 May involve police documenting the concerns, speaking with the student(s) and parent(s)/guardian(s) involved, and/or directing the parties to community supports.|

 |Removal of Privileges||This consequence involves the removal of services/opportunities provided by the school or DSBN, including cafeteria services, bus transportation, parking and extracurricular activities.|

 |Restitution||May take the form of work, remuneration or an apology, depending upon the behavioural problem.|

 |Restrictions||May take the form of limitations relating to the use of school equipment, access to specific area(s) of the school premises, interactions with particular students, or participation in school events.|

 |Suspension||Is the removal of the student from the school premises for up to twenty (20) days, or as modified upon appeal.|

-The Principal shall annually notify all parents/guardians and students, in writing, of the school’s code of student behaviour.
+The Administrator shall annually notify all parents/guardians and students, in writing, of the school’s code of student behaviour.
 These should be written in a direct, concise and easy to understand format.